Top 4 cloud computing security challenges

 Cloud computing has gained increased momentum in the past few years, and it isn’t showing signs of slowing down.

-While the cloud does pose some unique security challenges, they are not insurmountable.
+While the cloud does pose some unique security issues, they are not insurmountable.

-Below we’ll cover four of the biggest cloud computing security challenges facing organizations today and how you can mitigate those risks and take advantage of a secure cloud environment.
+Below we’ll cover four of the biggest cloud computing security issues and challenges facing organizations today and how you can mitigate those risks and take advantage of a secure cloud environment.

 1. Data breaches